ox-it/python-sharepoint/README.rst

 python-sharepoint
 =================

-A Python library for gettting data out of SharePoint
+A Python library and command-line utility for gettting data out of SharePoint.

 Usage
 -----